-- Ideal for OEM Evaluation Testing - Easily Integrate into a Setup - Operate using Manual and/or Computer Control Included Power Supply is Required for Powering the Stage
+- ldeal for OEM Evaluation Testing - Easily Integrate into a Setup - Operate using Manual and/or Computer Control - Included Power Supply is Required for Powering the Stage

-The Rotation Stage Bundle is a complete package that includes the ELL8 rotation stage, which is also sold separately.
-The ELL8K package facilitates quick integration of the rotation stage into laboratory setups and other experimental applications.
+The Rotation Stage Bundle is a complete package that includes the ELL8/M rotation stage.
+The ELL8K/M package facilitates quick integration of the rotation stage into laboratory setups and other experimental applications.
 It also provides a convenient means to evaluate incorporating this technology into OEM applications.